memgraph/docs/memgraph_versioned_docs/version-1.3.0/getting-started/getting-started.md

 ## Getting help

-**[Memgraph Forum](https://discourse.memgraph.com/)** - The Memgraph community forum is the best place to get fast and accurate answers from both our team and other Memgraph developers.
+**[Memgraph Discord](https://www.discord.gg/memgraph)** - The Memgraph Discord community is the best place to get fast and accurate answers from both our team and other Memgraph developers.

 **[StackOverflow](https://stackoverflow.com/questions/tagged/memgraphdb)** - You can always post a question on StackOverflow with the tag **memgraphdb**.